Lucinda Urrusti: Life

-She did not have much formal schooling as a child but was taught at home by her father.
+Urrusti did not have much formal schooling as a child but was taught at home by her father.
 In Mexico, she studied at the Luis Vives Institute, where she had her first formal painting and drawing lessons.
 When she was eighteen, she was naturalized as a Mexican citizen.
 She took classes informally at the Escuela Nacional de Pintura, Escultura y Grabado "La Esmeralda" starting in 1948, such as drawing of nudes with Jesús Guerrero Galván, oil painting with Agustín Lazo and fresco work with Federico Cantú for three years.
 She considered studying architecture, but she was more interested in the fine arts.
 While at school, she worked part-time at the newly founded Salón de la Plástica Mexicana, which gave her contact with many artists.

-Since then she has had an active career, which still continues, with her home and studio in the Tepepan neighborhood of Mexico City.
+Urrusti had an active career, which continued, with her home and studio in the Tepepan neighborhood of Mexico City.

+Urrusti died in Mexico City on 26 March 2023, at the age of 94.

 Career

 Urrusti began exhibiting her work in 1953 in both Mexico and abroad in venues such as the Youth Biennial in Paris and the Pan-American Biennial of Mexico.
 From then until her last major show called Matérica Íntima in 2004, she has had over 150 individual and collective exhibitions of her work in both Mexico and abroad, including an individual show at the Palacio de Bellas Artes.

 Her work gained fame as it attracted the attention of various art critics, starting in 1959, with critics such as Enrique F. Gual and P. Fernández Márquez, writing favorably about the work.
 Her early work was judged by art historian Justino Fernández to be equal to that of better known artists such as Isabel Villaseñor, María Izquierdo, Cordelia Urueta, Lola Cueto and others.
 Over her career, her work has attracted the attention of not only art critics but poets and other writers, such as Juan García Ponce, Salvador Elizondo and Alí Chumacero.

 In addition to creating her artwork, she has worked as a curator at the Palacio de Bellas Artes and as an art teacher.

-Urrusti is a member of the Salón de la Plástica Mexicana, and since 1993, she has been a member of the Sistema Nacional de Creadores de Arte.
+Urrusti was a member of the Salón de la Plástica Mexicana, and since 1993, she has been a member of the Sistema Nacional de Creadores de Arte.
 In 2009 and 2012, two books were published about her life and work, Lucinda Urrusti.
 Pintura de Luz and Lucinta Urrusti: Pintura, escultura y dibujo.
 The latter traces her work from 1959 to 2011 and contains texts by writers such as Carlos Fuentes, Salvador Elizondo and Juan García Ponce.